Tender cauliflower in white sauce served with potatoes and boiled eggs, an easy vegetarian, delicious recipe.

 - some nutmeg

-Add the Dijon mustard.
-Start with two heaped tablespoons and add more according to your taste, I always add the third tablespoon, sometimes even a fourth one, but I do like a stronger mustard taste.
-Adjust the taste generously with nutmeg, salt and pepper.
+- Add Dijon mustard.
+Start with 1 tablespoon and add more according to your taste.
+Adjust the taste generously with nutmeg, salt, and pepper.

-Add the peas and let cook for about 5 minutes stirring often.
+- Add the peas and simmer for about 3 minutes stirring often.